Ronnie-personal/identity-for-all/B2C/README.md

 1. Open the `SPA\src\app\auth-config.ts` file.
 1. Find the key `clientId` and replace the existing value with the application ID (clientId) of `msal-angular-spa` app copied from the Azure portal.
+1. Find the key `protectedResources.MyStorageApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `[https://{tenantName}.onmicrosoft.com/{service_clientId}/read, https://{tenantName}.onmicrosoft.com/{service_clientId}/write]`
-1. Find the key `protectedResources.todoListApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `https://{tenantName}.onmicrosoft.com/{service_clientId}/access_as_user`
+1. Find the key `protectedResources.MyProfileApi.scopes` and replace the existing value with the scope of the web API that you have just exposed during the web API registration steps, for example `[https://{tenantName}.onmicrosoft.com/{service_clientId}/profile.read, https://{tenantName}.onmicrosoft.com/{service_clientId}/profile.delete]`

 To setup your B2C user-flows, do the following:

 1. Find the key `names` and populate it with your policy names e.g. `signUpSignIn`.
+1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_signupsignin`.
+1. Find the key `names` and populate it with your policy names e.g. `editProfile`.
-1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_susi`.
+1. Find the key `authorities` and populate it with your policy authority strings e.g. `https://<your-tenant-name>.b2clogin.com/<your-tenant-name>.onmicrosoft.com/b2c_1_editprofile`.
 1. Find the key `authorityDomain` and populate it with the domain portion of your authority string e.g. `<your-tenant-name>.b2clogin.com`.

 #### Registrati